Harness Crimping Page |

 ||

 ![]() This tool is inserted as shown ABOVE.
-It will depress the two hooks at the same time.
-Then the wire and terminal is easily pulled out from the rear of the connector housing. |
+It will depress the TWO HOOKS at the same time.
+Then the wire and terminal is usually easier to pull out from the rear of the connector housing. |

 ||